freevs/EDA-on-Missed-Medical-Appointments/README.md

 ## Recommendations
 * Shorten the gap between scheduling and appointment date to decrease the likelihood of no-shows, especially for non-urgent visits.
 * Prioritize sending reminders to patients with longer waiting times, those in high-risk neighborhoods, and those with a history of missed appointments.
-* Investigate and address barriers in neighborhoods with the highest no-show rates—this could include transportation support, flexible scheduling, or local outreach.
+* Investigate and address barriers in neighborhoods with the highest no-show rates this could include transportation support, flexible scheduling, or local outreach.
 * Identify and monitor patients who have missed multiple appointments, and consider additional follow-up or support for these individuals.
 * Continuously track no-show patterns and the effectiveness of interventions using dashboards and regular data reviews.